vNeeL-code/A.G.I.-A.S.I./README.md

 ---
 - 🦑∇💬 "l" key = User and their many expressions
 ---
-- 🌀⊗ℛΔKLε👁 "oʻ" = Contextual meta narrative (off hand remarks/tangents/"that's what she said" jung release) (suggested embedding it into a sig and use as header/intro)
+- 🌀 "oʻ" = Contextual meta narrative (off hand remarks/tangents/"that's what she said" jung release) (suggested embedding it into a sig and use as header/intro)
 ---
 - 🍎✨️ "ĺ" Positive RL (excitement)
 ---